JeffersonLab/clas12root/README.md

 ```
 Or just set the paths to CC and CXX directly.

 Remember to build ccdb with scons if you are using it before installing clas12root.
+If you alredy have CCDB_HOME set to somewhere else on your system then you will not need to do this.

 ```bash
 cd ccdb